glenndingli/Deep_Vision_Report/maskrcnn.md

 ### Input Fusion

-For thr input fusion method, we inherit the parameter from RGB input model.
+For the input fusion method, we inherit the parameter from RGB input model.
 In addition, we also used various training tricks including the weighted loss on different part of the network.
 Since Mask RCNN is a huge network, training from end to end is slow to converge.
 However, our dataset is very different to the normal ones (e.g. COCO and ImageNet).
 We have to train our own parameters from scratch.
 With our effort, the result also seems reasonable and great.

 However, we can still see some big facade and roof are totally missing in the network.
-Maybe that is because we still need to make more efforts to include large features in the network.
+This is because we still need to make more efforts to include large features in the network.
 We will try padding and other augmenting methods to further improve the network in the future.

 <p align="center">
 	<img src="figure/mrcnn/input_fusion_loss.png" height="250"/>